google/aoss-springboot-sample-starter-project/maven/README.md

 chmod +x generate_report.sh
 ./generate_report.sh path_to_service_account_key
 ```
-The following report will be printed as report.txt
+The following report will be printed as report.txt.

 For verification of package, build provenance and metadata, use [aoss-verifier](https://github.com/google/aoss-verifier)

 ## Steps to make changes and extend the project